mkennedy87/441/HW-8/readme.md

 First thing I did was I grabbed the jquery library off of google.
+Next going through the example code and last week's assignment.